-He Could Go 'All The Way': Joe Namath Enters His Fourth Quarter

-He Could Go 'All The Way': Joe Namath Enters His Fourth Quarter
+He Could Go 'All The Way': Joe Namath Enters His 4th Quarter

 Super Bowl III, 1969: The New York Jets were playing the mighty Baltimore Colts.
 Nobody predicted the Jets would win.
 Well, except for Jets quarterback Joe Namath, who did more than predict a victory.
 "I guarantee it," he said before the game.